-The following links are to websites and blogs from Jesuit colleges and universities and affiliated organizations, where you can learn more about Jesuit higher education and Ignatian spirituality.
-Please write to email@example.com for requests to include additional resources.
+The following links are to websites and blogs from Jesuit organizations affiliated with AJCU, and from other ministries of the Society of Jesus.
+Please write to firstname.lastname@example.org with requests to include additional resources.

 Alpha Sigma Nu